sdfjsdlsdkfjsls/AP-FRQs-2025/Q1/README.md

 - After reviewing, I saw no reason to change/revise my solution.

 #### Key concepts tested in this question:
-- The primary concepts that I tested in this question were the following: calling methods from other classed, declaring and updating a variable, and minimizing redundancy.
+- The primary concepts that I tested in this question were the following: calling methods from other classes, declaring and updating a variable, minimization of redundancy, and the utilization of for loops.

 #### What I learned from revisiting this problem:
 - I feel as if revisiting the problem didn't provide much to me.
 All I obtained from this was clarity, knowing that my answer would've been sufficient.